isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

 The setup is not expected to scale automatically.
 This example uses 4 threads for processing DHCP traffic, 4 threads for listening and handling HA peer HTTP requests and 4 threads for sending lease updates to the HA peer.
-The thread queue used to store incomming DHCP requests is set to 64, but specific values for better performance must be determined on the deployment setup by doing proper testing and benchmarks.
+The thread queue used to store incoming DHCP requests is set to 64, but specific values for better performance must be determined on the deployment setup by doing proper testing and benchmarks.